sizxle/Java-Cert/Chapter 1/Notes.md

   - packages rules- they are mostly letters or number separated by ( . ) an period

-## WildCards
+## WildCards (*)

   - ```java java.util.* ```
-  - used to import all the classes in the packages.
+  - used to import/compile all the classes in the packages.
   - It doesn’t import child packages,fields, or methods; it imports only classes.
+  - cannot use wildcard to include sub-directories
   - using the wildcard doesn't affect code slow down execution. compiler can figure out what is needed

 #### Note